Peakboard/peakboard.github.io/content/_misc/en-screenshot.md

 Whether to document the current status of an application, for error analysis, data analysis or simply to share information.
 There are many reasons to take a screenshot and use it elsewhere.

-Technically, you can extract such a screenshot directly from the Peakboard Box via an HTTP GET request.
+Technically, you can extract such a screenshot directly from the Peakboard Box via [the Peakboard API](/misc/en-API.html) using an HTTP GET request.

 ### Using the Peakboard API Swagger